-Pegge Winslow, author of the nonfiction book The Winking Dog provided this review of former literary agent Mark Malatesta.
+Pegge Winslow, author of the nonfiction book The Winking Dog (not yet published), provided this review of former literary agent Mark Malatesta.
 Pegge worked with Mark to improve her manuscript and create her pitch materials (query letter and book proposal), to get the attention of literary agents and then signed with Peter Vallely of Swagger Literary.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Pegge.

 Mark Malatesta Review by Pegge Winslow

 “I was cleaning out my kitty pan one day in December when the phone rang.
 A croaky voice introduced himself as Joseph Vallely from Swagger Literary and said, ‘I can’t talk now because I have cold, but I’ll call you on Monday.’
 I said ‘Alright’.
 Then Monday came and went.
 He didn’t call.
 I thought it was a joke or something.
 Well, he called on Tuesday and sounded a lot better.
 He didn’t croak as much and said, ‘I love your work, I think you’re a wonderful storyteller, and I would love to represent you…. if you expand your book to 40,000 words.’
 My little book of animal stories was just under 10,000 words at the time.
 I thought, ‘Good Lord,’ and ‘Who is this man ordering me to do this?’
 I said, ‘I don’t know if I can.’
 Joseph replied, ‘Yes, you can.
 Just do it, and get it to me by February.’